MattG57/gvm-chart/README.md

 # GitHub Value and MongoDB Chart ( 2/2025 release)

 This repository contains a Helm chart for deploying a GitHub Value application alongside a MongoDB instance.
 The MongoDB chart is included as a dependency.
+The parent chart or the child chart can be used via the manage script.

 [Watch the Getting Started Video](https://raw.githubusercontent.com/MattG57/gvm-chart/main/Getting%20Started%20video.mp4)